zengxi-hada/HIVID2-older_version/README.md

 Download all the files into one folder and run main.pl using "perl /absolute_path_of_main.pl/main.pl parameter1 parameter2 parameter3 ......".
 The users should install the packages used in perl and python programs, such as PerlIO::gzip, Getopt::Long, File::Basename, etc.

+# 2. One demo
+A demo has been uploaded.
+Users can download the file "demo.rar" and unzip it.
+We have add an file named "used.cml" in each folder. used.cml contains the command lines used in that folder.
+Please note that users should replace the absolute path of all the files in each script to run the demo.

-# 2. A Step-to-step protocol of the HIVID2 pipeline
+# 3. A Step-to-step protocol of the HIVID2 pipeline

-## 2.1 The main program: main.pl
+## 3.1 The main program: main.pl

-## 2.2 Parameters
+## 3.2 Parameters
 **-o**	   output directory path
 **-l**	   a file containing sample_id, library_id and FC_id
 **-stp**   step number (1/2/3/4)